 #3: Become like Jesus Christ

 Almost 2,000 years ago, there was a man who walked this earth, whose name was Jesus Christ.
 Many in our secular, humanistic culture of today don’t want to hear about Him, but He was the ultimate man.
 He was the standard.
 In fact, He was God in the flesh.
-He had been at the throne of the Father for all eternity past, and He emptied Himself of His divinity.
-We read of that in Philippians 2:6.
+He had been at the throne of the Father for all eternity past, and He emptied Himself of His divine privileges.* We read of that in Philippians 2:6.
 Referring to Jesus Christ, Paul writes,

 “… who, though he was in the form of God, did not count equality with God a thing to be grasped, but made himself nothing, taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross” (Philippians 2:6–8, English Standard Version).